prokoudine/ardour-tutorial/content/appendices/glossary/index.en.md

 it is (-10 dB, -24 dB, etc).

 **Clocks**
-: The two big numerical displays near the top of the Editor Window.
-They can display the time in a number of formats: Timecode, Bars:Beats, Minutes:Seconds, and Samples.
+: The two big numerical displays near the top of the _Editor_ window.
+They can display the time in a number of formats: _Timecode_, _Bars:Beats_, _Minutes:Seconds_, and _Samples_.

 **Compile**
 : FLOSS applications are distributed as source code, which is human-readable but cannot be run as an actual application.
 To turn this source code into a running application, it must first be Compiled.
-When you download a disk image for Mac OS X or a software package from your distribution (such as Ubuntu, Debian or Fedora), it has been compiled for you already.
-However, if you wish to add features (such as support for **VST Plugins**) which your distribution does not provide, then you must Compile the application from source code yourself.
+When you download a disk image for macOS or a software package from your distribution (such as Ubuntu, Debian or Fedora), it has been compiled for you already.
+However, if you wish to add features (such as support for _VST Plugins_) which your distribution does not provide, then you must compile the application from source code yourself.

 **Compression**(DSP)
 : Essentially, compression makes the quiet parts of a signal louder